-Oven roasted vegetables are such as great side dish for any meal and a great way to use up any extra seasonal vegetables you have at home.
+Oven-roasted vegetables are such a great side dish for any meal and a great way to use up any extra seasonal vegetables you have at home.
 This recipe is super easy to make but delivers veggies with the perfect amount of crisp and so much flavor.

 ROASTED VEGETABLES INGREDIENTS